 To coat the inside of the jars with craft paint, pour a bunch of it into the jar, then roll the jar around until nearly the entire inside is coated.
 It’s fine if the rim isn’t fully covered, because the next thing you’re going to do is place the jar upside down on a paper plate.
 The rest of the paint will drip down and finish off that rim for you!

 2. Help the jars dry.
 Place them upside down for about 15 minutes to allow the extra paint to drip down & onto the plate, then pick them up and repeat this process on a 2nd paper plate.

 See that big puddle of craft paint that appears when you pick up a jar the first time?
 You can salvage most of it!
-Just bend the plate and “funnel” it back into the original container… OR dump it into another jar that your planning to paint to be the same color.
-After another 15 minutes or so, flip the jar right side up again and let it dry “mouth up” for several hours (or preferably overnight if you’re not pressed for time).
+Just bend the plate and “funnel” it back into the original container… OR dump it into another jar that your planning to paint.
+After another 15 minutes or so, flip the jar right side up again and let it dry for several hours (or preferably overnight if you’re not pressed for time).

 That’s it!
 The sky’s the limit in regards to how far you want to go with these.
-You can just make a few of jars to create a small “Win, Place, Show” centerpiece trio with a 1, 2, & 3 – OR you can make several of them like I did, and line them up “table runner” style for a bold look:
+You can just make a few jars to create a small “Win, Place, Show” centerpiece trio with a 1, 2, & 3.
+OR, you can make several of them like I did here, and line them up “table runner” style for a bold look:

 I made a total of 10 jars for the centerpiece pictured above.
-It took some work, but the great thing is that these jars can be saved & re-purposed in different ways for future parties (or even utilized as everyday decor!).
-I definitely see some of them in my 4th of July future already. ;)
+It took some effort, but the great thing is that these jars can be saved & re-purposed in different ways for future parties (or even utilized as everyday decor!).